Alabama Water Resources Conference

 STUDENT PRESENTERS

 Students selected to present must provide proper student identification including a Full Time Status Confirmation Form (see directly below) with the signature of their major professor and a photocopy of the front side of their current student ID card.
-As part of the student competition, student’s oral and poster presentations will be rated by conference judges, and the top 3 presenters of each will be awarded following the conference.
-See more detailed student competition information below:
+As part of the student competition, student’s standard oral, lightning talks, and posters will be rated by conference judges.
+The top 3 standard oral and posters will be awarded as well as the best student lightning talk following the conference.
+See more detailed student competition information in the FAQs.

 FAQ's